 As a Professional Engineer in Texas and California, a Leadership in Energy and Environmental Design Accredited Professional (LEED AP)® BD+C, consultant, and project manager in the environmental field for over three decades, I have managed investigations and removal actions at Federal and State Superfund sites and other private-sector contaminated sites, and conducted Phase I ESAs, authoring for decades Site Auditing: Environmental Assessment of Property (Specialty Technical Publishers) and various Environmental, Health & Safety (EHS) auditing guides covering federal compliance, State environmental differences, California OSHA requirements, and federal construction and transportation regulations.

-I have also performed multi-media environmental compliance audits and EMS assessments within the aerospace, semiconductor, food, manufacturing, shipbuilding, and utility industries, and prepared numerous pollution prevention plans, permits, and regulatory reports.
+I've also performed multi-media environmental compliance audits and EMS assessments within the aerospace, semiconductor, food, manufacturing, shipbuilding, and utility industries, and prepared numerous pollution prevention plans, permits, and regulatory reports.
 Additionally, I am experienced identifying applicable EHS legal obligations for diverse business and industries across the US and helping them maintain compliance with these regulations.
 Prior to entering the private sector, I worked for a major public water supplier as team-member involved in a federal Superfund Remedial Investigation, studying the impact of groundwater contamination over a 60-square mile area.

 I apply hard work, ethics, and the experience I’ve accumulated throughout my life to everything I do.
-Whether assessing contamination at an industrial site, working with business to protect human health and the environment, championing for all children, or educating real people on the connection between prosperity and health…the health of all people, the health of the built environment, and the health of the natural environment…I am ready to be part of any team who is committed to working together to make the Earth a better place.
+Whether assessing contamination at an industrial site, working with business to protect human health and the environment, championing for all children, or educating real people on the connection between quality of life, prosperity, and health…the health of all people, the health of the built environment, and the health of the natural environment…I'm ready to be part of any team who is committed to working together to make the Earth, our shared home, a better place for all.